From Alexnet to Transformers: Measuring the Non-linearity of Deep Neural Networks with Affine Optimal Transport: Non-linearity signature of DNNs

 \subsection{Related work}

-\paragraph{Layer-wise similarity analysis of DNNs} A line of work that can be distantly related to our main proposal is that of quantifying the similarity of the hidden layers of the DNNs as proposed \citet{raghuCCA} and \citet{kornblithCKA} (see \citep{DavariHNLWB23} for a complete survey of the subsequent works). \citet{raghuCCA} extracts activation patterns of the hidden layers in the DNNs and use CCA on the singular vectors extracted from them to measure how similar the two layers are.
-Their analysis brings many interesting insights regarding the learning dynamics of the different convnets, although they do not discuss the non-linearity propagation in the convnets, nor do they propose a way to measure it. \citet{kornblithCKA} proposed to use a normalized Frobenius inner product between kernel matrices calculated on the extracted activations of the hidden layers and argued that such a similarity measure is more meaningful than that proposed by \citet{raghuCCA}.
+\textbf{Layer-wise similarity analysis of DNNs \phantom{.}} A line of work that can be distantly related to our main proposal is that of quantifying the similarity of the hidden layers of the DNNs as proposed \cite{raghuCCA} and \cite{kornblithCKA} (see \citep{DavariHNLWB23} for a complete survey of the subsequent works). \cite{raghuCCA} extracts activation patterns of the hidden layers in the DNNs and use CCA on the singular vectors extracted from them to measure how similar the two layers are.
+Their analysis brings many interesting insights regarding the learning dynamics of the different convnets, although they do not discuss the non-linearity propagation in the convnets, nor do they propose a way to measure it. \cite{kornblithCKA} proposed to use a normalized Frobenius inner product between kernel matrices calculated on the extracted activations of the hidden layers and argued that such a similarity measure is more meaningful than that proposed by \cite{raghuCCA}. \\ \textbf{Impact of activation functions \phantom{.}} \cite{survey_activations} provides the most comprehensive survey on the activation functions used in DNNs.
+Their work briefly discusses the non-linearity of the different activation functions suggesting that piecewise linear activation functions with more linear components are more non-linear (e.g., ReLU vs. ReLU6).
+The choice of activation function can lead to different implicit biases carried by the DNNs \cite{neural_redshift}. \cite{hayou19a} show theoretically that smooth versions of ReLU allow for more efficient information propagation in DNNs with a positive impact on their performance.
+Our work provides a first extensive comparison of all popular activation functions; we also show that smooth version of ReLU exhibit wider regions of high non-linearity (see \cref{sec:appendix_activations}).
+Furthermore, we illustrate that the choice of activation function by itself doesn't have a determining effect on the inductive bias of a given randomly initialized DNN.
+A simple rescaling of the weights obtained either as a result of training or through a different initialization strategy, changes the non-linearity of the activation function within a DNN and, subsequently, its inductive bias (see \cref{fig:redshift}). \\ \textbf{Non-linearity measure \phantom{.}} \cite{philipp2021} proposed the non-linearity coefficient in order to predict the train and test error of DNNs.
+Their coefficient is defined as a square root of the Jacobian of the neural network calculated wrt its input, multiplied by the covariance matrix of the Jacobian, and normalized by the covariance matrix of the input.
+The presence of the Jacobian in it calls for the differentiability assumption making its application to most of the neural networks with ReLU non-linearity impossible as is.
+The authors didn't provide any implementation of their coefficient and we were not able to find any prior study reproducing their results.